 The first evening in the dark circle there was an alarm of fire.
-The large bells rang, there was a cry of fire, and a whistle sounded shrilly.
-We could not surmise what whistle was used as none except a small wooden one was found Two or three days after, as we were hilariously enjoying ourselves Horatio took a small tin whistle from his pocket and imitated the noise heard in the circle.
-At another dark circle I heard in the circle.
-At another dark circle I tied his hands and he sat in a loose-jointed chair.
+The large bells rang, there was a cay of fire, and a whistle sounded shrilly.
+We could not surmise what whistle was used, as none except a small wooden one was found.
+Two or three days after, as we were hilariously enjoying ourselves Horatio took a small tin heard in the circle.
+At another dark circle led his hands and he sat in a loose-jointed chair.
 No sooner was the light extinguished than the chair creaked as if a person were rising from it, and the next moment the voice was heard on the floor.
-After the light was struck I examined the tying, and his right wrist had been twisted in the rope, and the rope evidently had been strained, but the knots were as I made them. were as I made them.
+After the light was struck I examined the tying, and his right wrist had been twisted in the rope, and the rope evidently had been strained, but the knots were as I made them.